-Retro tech fans rejoice, Chrome has a new Tamagotchi extension that will conjure up memories of looking after pixelated pets of you were a child in the late 90s and early 00s.
+Retro tech fans rejoice, Chrome has a new Tamagotchi extension that will conjure up memories of looking after pixelated pets if you were a child in the late 90s and early 00s.

-The Tabagotchi extension simply spans a a computer critter when you open a new tab in Google’s Chrome browser.
+The Tabagotchi extension simply spawns a computer critter when you open a new tab in Google’s Chrome browser.

-Five tabs or fewer open per hours is the key to evolving the tab based Tamagotchi, though for many people that number may seem impossobly small to accomplish any real work.
+Five tabs or fewer open per hour is the key to evolving the tab-based Tamagotchi, though for many people that number may seem impossibly small to accomplish any real work.

 Tabagotchi comes from the minds of Breather, a New York based firm that deals in dedicated workplaces for creative and business professionals, with an aim to make people more productive and creative through the use of natural light and stylised spaces.